Nick Weir: Entertainment career

 Weir began his entertainment career on cruise ships, as a singer and comedian before moving to television.
 In 1997, he presented the regional sports game show On the Ball in the Granada ITV region.
 In 1998 he presented the nationally broadcast ITV daytime game show Waffle and also co-hosted Grudge Match with Lisa Rogers from 1999 to 2000.

 In 2000, Weir replaced Roy Walker as the host of the TV game show Catchphrase.
-During his first series, he broke his foot (filmed in 17 April 1999) during a recording from 17 April 1999 of the show by falling down the stairs as he made his entrance to the studio floor.
+During his first series, he broke his foot (filmed on 17 April 1999) during a recording from 17 April 1999 of the show by falling down the stairs as he made his entrance to the studio floor.

 Between December 2001 and January 2002, he appeared in the play Aladdin as the character of the same name in the Hexagon in Reading, Berkshire.

 Weir presented three series of Catchphrase until 2002, following which, the show moved to daytime and former Blue Peter presenter Mark Curry took over the show for a final 2002 series.
 Although his third series was filmed in 2001, this was shown on the ITV network between late 2002 and early 2004, usually on a Sunday evening or Bank Holiday Monday.

 Weir also appeared as a contestant or guest on several other game shows.
 He was a contestant in a December 1997 episode of Give Us a Clue and appeared in Blankety Blank in 2001.
 Archive footage of Weir featured on ITV's 2014 series Come on Down!
 The Game Show Story.